Bears-Packers game resumes after lightning delay

-GREEN BAY, Wisconsin (AP) — The Green Bay Packers' game against the Chicago Bears has resumed after a delay of about 45 minutes because of lightning.
+GREEN BAY, Wis.
+(AP) — The Green Bay Packers' game against the Chicago Bears has resumed after a delay of about 45 minutes because of lightning.

 Play was delayed at the end of the first quarter with the Packers leading 14-0.
 Players left the field and the stadium announcer asked fans to move indoors into the concourses.